|Riding Level||Beginner - Expert|

 Pipe: One day I took it through one pass of the pipe and it wasn’t that special.
 The edges held well enough but it just didn’t go well wall to wall for me.

-Jumps: It’s fine for an ollie and it’s pretty forgiving hitting small to medium size kickers but it didn’t feel like it’s too comfortable lapping kickers in the park.
+Jumps: It’s fine for an ollie and it’s pretty forgiving hitting small to medium size kickers and it’s not bad with relatively big kickers.

 For 2013 the board is pretty much the same as 2012.
 If you want a well made inexpensive rockered jib board you’ll be happy with the Artifact.